cacttus/BR2/project/devlog.md

 	- [ ] Implement `clone()` and `copy()` on nodes.
 	- [ ] Move complex methods from all *data* classes to their respective Node classes.
 	- [ ] Remove inheritence from data classes.
+	- [ ] Implement some kind of management system that prevents NodeData name collisions. (they must be unique as name and hashedname are the GUIDs for the nodedata).
+	- [ ] Update Scene File
+		- [ ] Create a data model that holds all nodes in the game.
+Currently, there's no 'scene' file, but we have the glob/world files.
+			- [ ] *Recursive Serialization* of nodes, instead of the linear Serialization.
+			- [ ] Control this serialization through a new type of manager file.
+	- [ ] Completely remove "Model" and either,
+		* use some kind of Component interface for models, or just place Model's information on WorldObject.
+		* or just place Model's information on WorldObject.
+		* or just place Model's information on WorldObject
+		* or Subclass MeshNode with SkinnedMeshNode
 - [ ] CSharp inline *minimal* scripts.
 - [ ] Remove WorldObject inheritence, and use Component model.
 - [ ] CMake integration.
 Test on iOS, Linux, Android.